future-architect/vuls/README.md

     #  "cpe:/a:rubyonrails:ruby_on_rails:4.2.1",
     #]
     ```
-    You can overwrite the default value that specified in default section.
+    You can overwrite the default value specified in default section.
-    Vuls supports multiple SSH authentication method.
+    Vuls supports multiple SSH authentication methods.
     - SSH agent
     - SSH public key authentication (with password, empty password)
     - Password authentication